Philosophy, Computing, and Artificial Intelligence

 Here is one possibility.

-A procedure runs in the mind of the fox to check whether the condition ("I am hungry") in the maintenance goal ("If I am hungry, I have food and eat the food") is a logical consequence of the KB.
-If it is, then because of how the fox's mind works, it has the corresponding achievement goal ("I have food and eat food").
+Since the mind of the fox is equipped with backward chainging, a procedure runs to check whether the condition ("I am hungry") in the maintenance goal ("If I am hungry, I have food and eat the food") is a logical consequence of the KB.
+If it is, then because of how the fox's mind works, the fox has the achievement goal ("I have food and eat food").

 What happens next?